srivishp/thunk-kendo-poc/README.md

 # Getting Started with Create React App

+This is a sample React JS & Sass web application which explores the UI features offered by Kendo React and Material UI.

+Sign up to the 30 day free trial of Kendo React here -> https://www.telerik.com/kendo-react-ui

-This app requires Thunk,Router, Redux, React-Redux and Redux Toolkit.
+This app requires Thunk, Router, Redux, React-Redux and Redux Toolkit.
 Install the same with `npm install redux react-redux @reduxjs/toolkit redux-thunk react-router-dom`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).